 RunCloud has provisioned your server for a web application and set it up, but how about email?
 It is not necessary to provision your server in order to send email.
 But what if you want to send email from your server?
 We actually recommend using MailGun, SES or Mandrill for transactional email rather than sending it from your own server.
 We admit it, we are using MailGun and we are really happy with their service.

-If you want to send email from your server, please use SwiftMailer or PHPMailer instead of using direct php mail function.
+If you want to send email from your server, please use SwiftMailer or PHPMailer instead of using the direct php mail function.
 But here, we are just doing testing and we will be sending email from the server.

-Please make sure you are login as root inside your server
+Please make sure you are login as root inside your server.

 apt-get update && apt-get install mailutils